jeffswartz/opentok-ios-sdk-webrtc/README.md

 Release notes
 -------------

+May 15, 2013

+* This is version 2.1.3 of the OpenTok iOS SDK.
+* Mantis beta support — Mantis acts as a central switching station for non-peer-to-peer WebRTC streams.
+Mantis enables:
+  * High-quality multi-party video calls
+  * Reduced upload bandwidth consumption, with the ability to scale out a single WebRTC steam to many endpoints

+  For more information, see the [OpenTok blog](http://www.tokbox.com/blog/mantis-next-generation-cloud-technology-for-webrtc/).
+  If you are interested participating in the beta, please contact us at mantis@tokbox.com.

+* There were some issues when the OpenTok on WebRTC library ran in the background.
+We have fixed these issues.

 April 24, 2013

 *  OpenTok on WebRTC now provides increased connectivity.
 WebRTC is a peer-to-peer protocol that does not work on some